 This fest of vibrancy presents you with the wonderful opportunity to try innovative Holi party ideas for kids.
 But before we begin, a few words of caution –

 - Use natural colours.
 You can even make your own DIY Holi Colours.

-- Don’t let the colours get into the eyes and mouth of your kids.
+- Don’t let the colours get into the eyes and mouths of your kids.